 - Charity Navigator is a great “bird’s eye” view of a non-profit.
 It is easy to understand and gives you the lowdown on things like the financial health of the organization and the allocation of its resources.
 Their 4-star ratings and chart provide an excellent overview with links to more information.

 - Another favorite is the BBB Wise Giving Alliance.
 As mentioned above this website evaluates bigger charities based upon twenty standards—good ones.
-Does sixty-five percent of the funds go to program activities?
-Is more than ten percent going to members serving on the board?
+Does 65% of the funds go to program activities?
+Is more than 10% going to members serving on the board?
 Are there any material conflicts?
 You are looking for a twenty out of twenty score or you may want to reconsider.

 - Give responsibly.
 Legitimate non-profits of this size will have secure ways to give.
 Do not give your credit card information over the phone.

 Don’t let the corruption of a few turn you into Scrooge this holiday season.
-Do a little homework; call us to help if in doubt and Happy Giving!
+Do a little homework and if you’re in doubt, feel free to call us to help.
+Happy Giving!